UoA-eResearch/ahuahu_great_mercury/instructions/3_adjusting_profiles.md

 </lists>
 ```

-**It is unlikely that you will need to add any new top level list entries, and CA will not work properly if some of the entries are omitted.** Instead you will need to customise the contents of the list entries.

 The `<list> code="XXX_type"</list>` entries can be used to create one or more custom table types of a base CA table.
 The example below shows how a `Feature` table can be created using the CA `object` base table by adding it as an item entry: